Algernon Wyndham Freeman

 Locally he is remembered on the Newbury Town War Memorial, the memorial board and roll of honour in St Nicolas’ Church and on his baby brother, Percy’s, grave in Newtown Road Cemetery.

-Nothing is known of the war service of Algernon’s brothers Albert and Arthur: both were of an age to be conscripted, but their names are common enough to be lost in the records of multiple Albert and Arthur Freemans.
-The remaining brothers can be accounted for: Percy who died in infancy and Charles were both dead before the war started; Leslie served in the 1/20th London Regiment and Geoffrey was alongside Algernon at Chocolate Hill.
+he was of an age to be conscripted, but his names is common enough to be lost in the records of multiple Arthur Freemans.
+The remaining brothers can be accounted for: Percy who died in infancy and Charles were both dead before the war started;

-by NJR ZA - Own work.
-Licensed under CC BY-SA 3.0 via Wikimedia Commons
+South African Police Memorial by NJR ZA - Own work.
+Licensed under CC BY-SA 3.0 via Wikimedia Commons |

 Harold Geoffrey Freeman (Geoffrey) joined up alongside Algernon and served alongside him at Chocolate Hill.
 He went on to rise through the Yeomanry ranks to Sergeant spending a period attached to the Camel Corps.
 In 1917 he transferred to the Royal Flying Corps and became a fighter pilot flying, among others Spads and SE5s.
 He transferred as a Flying Officer into the newly formed Royal Air Force and was discharged (transferred to the unemployed list) in March 1919.
 As he had moved to Hungerford he is remembered (as an RAF ‘Pte’, perhaps a misreading of pilot?) on the roll of honour in Hungerford Town Hall